symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/support-and-contribution/upgrade-notes.md

 1. Run `php app/console admin:generate-admin` and re-create bundle structure.
 2. Copy any custom changes from old files
+3. Remove unnecessary copies

 > **Note:** When generating bundle structure, if a file already exists, it will be renamed to `oldname~` before new file is generated.
+If a copy already exists, an incrementing number will be appended to new copy's name (e.g. `oldname~1`).